j0py/Tidy/README.md

 For each chunk of 64 samples, roughly this happens:
 - all buses are cleared (all will have 64 samples with value 0.0)
-- according to their order inside SCSynth, each Synth is triggered to calculate the next 64 samples
+- according to their order inside SCSynth, each Synth is asked to calculate the next 64 samples
 - the result of each Synth is added to the content of one or more audio buses
 - finally the content of the hardware bus (audio bus with index 0) is sent to the hardware of the computer